auraphp/auraphp.github.io/index.md

 The primary goal of Aura is to provide high-quality well-tested library packages that can be used in any codebase.
 This means developers can use as much or as little of the project as necessary.

 Aura will have enough libraries to form a full-stack framework of its own.
-A system repository is be available to incorporate them all into a coherent framework for application development.
+A system repository will be available to incorporate them all into a coherent framework for application development.

 ### Self-Containment